Ntuk/smart-recipe-meal-planner/README.md

 The Smart Recipe & Meal Planner is designed to solve a common problem: "What can I cook with the ingredients I have?"
 By leveraging microservices architecture and OCR technology, the system can:

-- Scan and identify ingredients from images (e.g., photos of your refrigerator contents)
+- Scan and identify ingredients from handwritten lists using OCR technology
 - Match available ingredients with suitable recipes
 - Generate personalized meal plans based on dietary preferences
 - Create shopping lists for missing ingredients